kubernetes/website/docs/tasks/debug-application-cluster/audit.md

 Audit backends implement exporting audit events to an external storage.
 [Kube-apiserver][kube-apiserver] out of the box provides two backends:

-- Log backend, which writes events to a disk.
+- Log backend, which writes events to a disk
-- Webhook backend, which sends events to an external API.
+- Webhook backend, which sends events to an external API

 In both cases, audit events structure is defined by the API in the `audit.k8s.io` API group.
 The current version of the API is